Get A Life, Archer!

 by August I'd had enough and I started the dreaded job-hunting again.

-- Nov 2005 - current: Yale University, School of Medicine, New Haven,
+- Nov 2005 - Apr 2016: Yale University, School of Medicine, New Haven,

 Connecticut, USA

 I am back to New Haven and back in the life-sciences sector again!
-I am currently working in the Pathology Department
+I am currently working in the Pathology Department.

-on a research project, a J2EE Web application called the Cancer Data Repository.
-This time I have the rather odd
+Initially, I worked on a research project, a J2EE Web application called the Cancer Data Repository.
+I am currently

-title of Systems Programmer II!
-I work in an office in the basement shared by one or two
+At Yale, I now have the rather odd title of Systems Programmer I!
+I work in an office

-other folk.
-I badly miss my old job at Genaissance where I had my own beautiful office and lots of friends I never
+in the basement shared by one or two other folk.
+I badly miss my old job at Genaissance where I had my own beautiful

-see any more.
+office and lots of friends I never see any more.
 The work is excellent though.
-Plus I get the satisfaction that my work is helping towards the effort
+Plus I get the satisfaction that

 Hobbies and Interests: